chazzka/clanekforest/clanek.md

 In this section we describe the Isolation Forest, pinpointing the changes made by Novelty Service.

-We begin with a dataset of regular, possibly little contaminated observations.
+We begin with a dataset of regular, conceivably little contaminated observations.
+Out of these observations, the batch of $$

 $$ranges = map(r_f , D)  \tag{5},$$